Logo

 Written Request: Submit a written proposal to the HOA board outlining a feasible payment plan.

-Board Meeting: The HOA must meet with the homeowner within 45 days to discuss the plan.
+Board Meeting: If requested, the HOA generally must meet with the homeowner within 45 days to discuss the plan.

-Default Consequences: Failure to comply with the plan can lead the HOA to resume collection efforts.
+Default Consequences: Failure to comply with the plan may allow the HOA to resume collection efforts consistent with applicable law.

 Legal Resources And Assistance